This post originally appeared on Money Talks News.

 If you need to make more money, don’t look for additional work!
 Instead, ask your boss for a raise.
 But before that, use your lounging time to read up on how to get your boss to go along.
-We’ll make this easy for you by providing some examples:

-4. Mail order subscriptions
+4. Mail Order Subscriptions

 Going to the drugstore for prescription pills?
 Heading out to shop for dog food?
 Ugh.
 Do yourself a favor and handle some of your common purchases with a mail order subscription.
 Not only can you substitute a trip to the pharmacy with a nap, you can also save money.
-Check out these options:

 It sounds obvious, but be sure to compare subscription costs.
 You’re not going to save money if the subscription price is more than the regular cost.

-5. The buddy system
+5. The Buddy System

 Some items you rarely use around the house really aren’t worth your precious time and effort to buy, let alone research and read reviews about first.
 Go in with a neighbor or friend to buy things like ladders, power tools, hand trucks or even lawnmowers.
 If you’re really lucky, that neighbor already knows the best brands to buy.
 Or, if you’re really lazy, ask to borrow it.
 Remember to return the item before your nap.

-6. Shop generic
+6. Shop Generic

 Eventually, you will have to go to the store.
 But making price comparisons to get the best deal can be such a hassle.
 Here’s a solution: Just buy generic when you can.
 Generic products are often just as good as the name-brand stuff.
 Even generic batteries can get the job done.

-7. Skip the dump
+7. Skip the Dump